cognitedata/unleash-proxy-rust/README.md

 ## Custom Strategies

-As Unleash implements custom stratgies client-side, custom strategies will require a custom proxy; for now there is no plugin-approach implemented: make a branch or other fork of the code and implement custom strategies in that branch;
+As Unleash implements custom strategies client-side, custom strategies will require a custom proxy; see the ProxyBuilder struct in the crate to permit low-touch implementations.
-we won't merge strategies that are not relevant to the upstream Unleash API into the master branch of the proxy.

 ## Copyright

-This code is copyright (c) 2020 Cognite AS, all rights reserved.
+This code is copyright (c) 2020-2022 Cognite AS, all rights reserved.

-It is not yet licensed for redistribution.
+It is licensed under the Apache V2 License.

+## status

+While it doesn't support everything Unleash does, it should be very stable with the subset it does support.
+We are not actively making it better today, but neither it is forgotten.

+## Code of conduct

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

+## Contributing

+PR's on Github as normal please.
+Cargo test to run the test suite, rustfmt code before submitting.
+Testing is entirely manual today; that would be great to change.